Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Results

 The remainder of the proof now proceeds in an analogous manner to the proof of Theorem~\ref{theo:uniformplurality}. \end{proof}

 Next, as we previously did for the results of Section~\ref{sec:pluraclass}, we show that the axioms used for the results in Section~\ref{sec:antipluraclass} are logically independent.
 Again, it is interesting to observe that Continuity is required for Theorems~\ref{theo:antiplurality} and~\ref{theo:monosimpleantiplurality}, in contrast to the result by \citet{KURIHARA2018110} for the case of linear orders.
-This is so because of the different structures that the bottom set can have, making B-Congruity and Expansion less demanding. \begin{propi} The axioms of Anonymity, Neutrality, Reinforcement, Continuity, Partial Averseness, and B-Congruity/Expansion are logically independent. \end{propi}
+This is so because of the different structures that the bottom set can have, making B-Congruity and Expansion less demanding. \begin{propi}[Independence of Axioms in Theorems~\ref{theo:antiplurality} and~\ref{theo:monosimpleantiplurality}] The axioms of Anonymity, Neutrality, Reinforcement, Continuity, Partial Averseness, and B-Congruity/Expansion are logically independent. \end{propi}

-\begin{proof} We again provide a counterexample for each proper subset of the relevant sets of axioms.